aquasecurity/tfsec/docs/checks/google/compute/vm-disk-encryption-customer-key.md

 title: VM disks should be encrypted with Customer Supplied Encryption Keys
 ---

+# VM disks should be encrypted with Customer Supplied Encryption Keys

 ### Default Severity: <span class="severity low">low</span>

 ### Explanation